mrjgavdilabs/WDI5_Training/README.md

 ```
 If you are not writing in TypeScript (you should), then just omit the `-- --ts`

-Otherwise, WDI5 comes as standard with the `Easy UI5 Generator`
+Otherwise, WDI5 now also comes as standard with the `Easy UI5 Generator`

 ## Tips & tricks
 If you are having trouble finding the right selector for your test, you can install the Chrome extension `UI5 Journey Recorder`.